Region

 Base Camp to Chokdo via Kongmaru La & drive to Leh

-• Descent to Chokdo (Shang Valley) from KongmaruLa is little long.
+- Descent to Chokdo (Shang Valley) from KongmaruLa is a little long.

-• It will take 3-4 hours of hike for Kongmaru La Pass.
+- It will take 3-4 hours to hike for Kongmaru La Pass.

 With satisfaction and happiness begin to return home.
 This day is like a bonus to enjoy the fulfilling mountains again.
 The terrain goes through the highest Kongmaru La pass.
 After a strenuous climb of 2 hours to Kongmaru La pass, you will be pleasantly welcomed by the Karakoram range and the excellent array of peaks.
 Hold your breath for the mind-blowing sight of the huge K2 Mountain, the second highest peak in the world.
 There are prayer flags moving along the wind.
 To your surprise, there is a good network connection from the pass.